Jeck97/Car-Service-System/cass_api/README.md

 }
 ```

-- `401 Unauthorized` if wrong email or password are given
+- `401 Unauthorized` wrong email or password are given

 ```json
 {